realXtend/doc/netgames/netgames-rex-2012.rst

 particle system is not communicated.
 Instead, we form clusters of 5 particle systems which move around as a loose group, and synchronize only the positions of such clusters.
-This way we can have lots of plankton, in approximately the same positions for the different players.
+This way we can have lots of plankton in approximately the same positions for the different players.
 Also the amount of plankton left in a cluster is synchronized.
 The idea is that the different players see the plankton clouds in same areas of the sea bay, and see them diminish when eaten,